ActuallyWIKKO/wp_localdev/readme.md

 With these basic setup steps done, you can now go to your localhost on port 3002, complete the 2-step Wordpress install and start developing your theme/plugin.

-I use mine for developing and testing for our customers and to preparemy own headless system with a Vue-based frontend.
+I use mine for developing and testing for our customers and to prepare my own headless system with a Vue-based frontend.

 What mounts are available outside the container:
 - ./_dist/:/var/www/html/_dist/